Richardaeld/MonaMemorabilia/README.md

     + Index - image carousel
     + Contact Us - form
     + Sub-Gallery - scrollspy was used for the jump to anchor links and the invisible property was used to hide the placement of these links<br/><br/>
-+ Code Institute (Class) - Used footer design based on the golden ratio and made social links like the examples shown in class from the "Rosie" project.
++ Code Institute (Class) - Provided two major ideas for the website during the "Rosie" project:
+    + Main footer - Golden ratio for the structure of the main footer
+    + Main footer - The style of the social links and how they use a color transition<br/><br/>
-+ Used a visual reference from a classmate, [Simon "jumboduck"](https://jumboduck.github.io/Polygonal-Brewing-Co/brewery.html "Page visual reference was used from") for the About Us section.
-The idea that was used is a large Hero image followed by the golden ratio of three text boxes that share the background color of the page.
++ [Simon "jumboduck"](https://jumboduck.github.io/Polygonal-Brewing-Co/brewery.html "Page visual reference was used from") - Used as visual reference for:
+    + About Us - A large Hero image followed by the golden ratio of three text boxes that share the background color of the page

 # Technologies
 ## Languages